-Rain may be a frequent visitor in winter but if you also plan to visit Rotorua, never fear, there’s still so much for you and your family to do here when it’s raining – whether you prefer to stay as dry as a feather, or you’re a true duck at heart.
+We know that rain can put a damper on your holiday plans, but in Rotorua there’s still so much to do here when it’s raining – whether you prefer to stay as dry as a feather, or you’re a true duck at heart.

-Keep your feathers dry hereDespite their name, Rotorua Duck Tours (pictured at top) is a super-fun family favourite that keeps you dry.
+Keep your feathers dry with Rotorua Duck Tours (pictured at top), a super-fun family favourite that, despite its quirky name, keeps you dry.
 Climb aboard New Zealand’s only genuine WWII amphibious vehicle for a tour that takes you over land and lakes for a chance to see and learn about some of our most spectacular scenery from a whole different perspective.
 Duck Tours’ guides have a definite knack for making history and geography fun, too, keeping everyone entertained – while they keep your heads well above water.

-Four toasty hot tubs are located throughout the park.
+Four toasty hot tubs and a new sauna are located throughout the park.
 Sit back, relax and enjoy the view at the top of the hill and the bottom of the tracks after your rides.
-Hot tub use is complimentary for all participating riders.
-While you’re there, grab a barista-made coffee or hot chocolate too.
+Hot tub and sauna use is complimentary for all participating riders.
+While you’re there, grab a barista-made coffee or hot chocolate.

 If there’s anything that improves with dicey weather, it’s the geothermal sites around Rotorua.
 It must be something about the extra humidity in the air, but the steam vents, bubbling mud, geysers and crater lakes look even more moody and surreal – perfect for your social media posts.

-Off Road NZ is awesome and possibly better with rain.
+Rain + dirt = one heck of a muddy fun time!
+Off Road NZ is already awesome, but even better with rain.
 Take the wheel as you journey into the unknown with the ultimate 4WD Bush Safari (pictured above), the first self-drive adventure of its kind in New Zealand.
 Make your way through spectacular native forest with fun obstacles to negotiate along the way and under the guidance of your instructor through a CB radio.
 Buckle up tight for the Monster 4X4 Thrill Ride as your expert driver negotiates impossible obstacles with twists, turns and plenty of thrills in a custom-built monster Jeep.

 For more ideas, check out these places to wine and dine, where to enjoy our famous hot pools, and what to do if the sun chases the rain away.